 My Big Sister (a volunteer mentor from the Big Sisters/Big Brothers organization) was an air traffic controller when we were matched.
 She said it was an extremely stressful job, even at an airport in a small city.
 And yes, she confirmed, it’s definitely one of the best jobs for introverts and people who like to work mostly alone – but who can also work with others in high-stress environments.

 Quick list of best jobs for quiet introverted people:

 - Finance: accountant, stock broker, bookkeeper

-But the problem with suggesting particular jobs for introverts is that not everyone has those skills.
-For instance, an air traffic controller may work alone a lot, but she needs to know how to deal with high stress situations.
-I believe the best way for introverts to find a job is to find your passion, and then search for the circumstances that allow you to work at your passion alone.
+The problem with suggesting specific jobs for introverts is that not everyone has those skills, education, or interests.
+For example, an on-air personality or DJ has to have a personality that touches people through the airwaves.
+An air traffic controller may work alone a lot, but she needs to know how to deal with stressful situations.

 Remember that finding the right job isn’t just about being alone.
 It’s about figuring out what your strengths are, what you enjoy doing, and what makes you feel fulfilled.

 Self-Promotion for Introverts: The Quiet Guide to Getting Ahead by Nancy Ancowitz is an important read for introverts who are searching for a job.
 Since you spend 40 hours a week at work, finding a career that suits your introverted personality is crucial to your health, happiness, and well-being.
 But first, you need to know how to get ahead – perhaps despite your introverted personality traits.